 Energy Fuels Issues Letter to Shareholders

-March 20, 2018 (Source) — Energy Fuels Inc. (NYSE American: UUUU; TSX: EFR) (“Energy Fuels” or the “Company”), a leading producer of uranium in the United States, is pleased to present the following Letter to Shareholders from President and Chief Executive Officer (“CEO”) Mark S. Chalmers:
+March 14, 2019 (Source) — Energy Fuels Inc. (NYSE American: UUUU; TSX: EFR) (“Energy Fuels” or the “Company”), a leading producer of uranium and vanadium in the United States, is pleased to present the following Letter to Shareholders from President and Chief Executive Officer (“CEO”) Mark S. Chalmers:

 Dear Fellow Shareholders:

 Well, a full year has gone by since my first shareholder letter as President and Chief Executive Officer of Energy Fuels.
 The past year has been very exciting for the Company, and I believe we achieved a number of significant milestones as we continue to pursue our strategy of building Energy Fuels into a uranium mining and energy company of major global significance.
 Moreover, on behalf of the Board of Directors and my Management Team, I thank you for your continued support of Energy Fuels.